FeatureBaseDB/www/content/use-cases/retail-analytics.md

 We can summarize with an average of all 13 query times: Pilosa clocks in at 831ms, compared to Druid's 960ms.

-It's important to point out that there is no application-specific caching in use here.
+Again, it's important to point out that there is no application-specific caching in use here.
 After importing the data according to the static schema, all queries are ad-hoc.
 Q2.3 and Q3.4 are so fast, 70ms and 27ms, that you might assume otherwise.
 Actually, these queries are just great demonstrations of Pilosa's original use-case of individual, ad-hoc queries on huge data sets.

 You'll notice Pilosa tends to slow down on the high-iteration queries: 2.1, 3.2, 4.3.
 This is expected; for a given query, when CPUs are saturated, all we can do is throw more hardware at the problem.
 However, in some cases there are smarter ways to build these queries, that can drastically cut back on the number of iterations necessary.
 For example, using the equivalent of a `LIMIT 100` can allow the application to use some heuristics to discard much of the tail end of the result rows - *before* the queries happen.